 Sweating?
 Yes, Botox can even be used to treat excessive sweating.
 Rather than injecting into a muscle, Botox is injected into the sweat glands themselves.
 The same function that relaxes muscles prevents sweat glands from activating and producing sweat.

-This is only recommended for people who excessive sweating for whom other treatment methods haven’t worked.
-Results are well tolerated, and last up to about seven months.
+This is only recommended for people with excessive sweating for whom other treatment methods haven’t worked.
+Results are well tolerated and last up to about seven months.

 Much like with Botox for TMJ, Botox can be used to prevent teeth grinding as well.
 By relaxing the associated muscles, there’s less inclination to grind the teeth.